 The one essential element to our nation’s long-term economic success is education.
 It is the foundation on which our next generation will gain the knowledge and skills they need to keep America on the cutting edge of innovation and discovery.
 I am committed to increasing educational opportunities, supporting our hard working teachers, and improving our classrooms.

-I support an “all of the above” approach to solving America’s energy challenges.
 We should invest in new energy sources and strengthen established ones as we work towards energy independence.
 By doing this, we can create jobs, strengthen our national security, improve the environment and combat climate change.

 Northern California’s incredible landscapes and natural resources are the economic and cultural cornerstone of our district’s communities.
 I am committed to protecting these natural resources in a fair and equitable manner for future generations, and I will keep working with my colleagues on both sides of the aisle to help protect our air, water, public lands, and wildlife.

 While things may be improving, the federal government has run deficits in excess of $1 trillion each of the last few years.
 Our national debt recently surpassed $15 trillion.
 If our debt was divided among the U.S. labor force, every single American worker would owe more than $100,000.

 As the husband of a family nurse practitioner, and a senior member of the House Ways and Means Subcommittee on Health, I know firsthand the challenges that exist in our current health care system.

 Home prices are gradually increasing and foreclosures are declining, but our slow-moving housing recovery still leaves many Californians with significant financial struggles.
 Many families are either barely able to make mortgage payments or stuck in a home that is still worth less than the amount owed.

 Immigrants are an important part of our district’s and nation’s history, culture and economy.
 However, our current immigration system is broken.
 There are more than 11 million undocumented residents living within our borders.